wandyezj/wandyezj.github.io/docs/_posts/2023-04-30-internship-program-goals.md

 tags: internship
 ---

 Many companies have internship programs.
-These programs serve as a way to recruit college students, assess their fit for the organization, provide one-off funding for specific projects, and increase company reputation.
+These programs serve as a way to recruit college students, assess their fit for the organization, increase company reputation, provide one-off funding for specific projects.

 ## Internship Program Goals

 Internship programs typically have the following goals.

 - Deliver a reasonable hire / no-hire decision for the specific intern.
-- Make progress on a specific project with the addition of another temporary person.
 - Increase company reputation as a great company and great place to work.
     - Intern has a great experience, wants to come back, and tells others about their experience.
     - Intern believes they were treated fairly.
     - Intern feels well supported.
     - Intern does fun relevant work.
+- Make progress on a specific project with the addition of another temporary person.

 ## Arc